 We regularly review our waste and recycling activities along with our supplier, ChangeWorks, to ensure we are doing the most we can to reduce our carbon footprint.
 Through responsible purchasing, innovative waste solutions, reuse and recycling, we strive to reduce our output of waste and increase recycling.

-Our Corporate Social Responsibility team also organises which support for our local community in protecting our environment.
+Our Corporate Social Responsibility team also support our local community in protecting our environment.
 Such as attending clean ups at our nearby nature hotspot the Water of Leith.

 In 2018 we took part in the Women Returners in Financial Services programme, which helps to bring financial services professionals who have been out of the job market for 18 months plus back into the workplace.